 But more importantly, they want to see your resiliency, determination, etc. How you’ll handle challenges and setbacks (a tough project, or being asked to do something that isn’t quite on your job description or having to work late, fill in for another team member, etc.)

-So that here are some of the guidelines that when you're answering questions for what motivates you in an interview.
+So here are some of the guidelines when you're answering questions for what motivates you in an interview.

 How to Answer “What Motivates You?” – Do’s and Don’ts

-The first step is you need to show them that you are not just for coming to work or a job for the purpose of a paycheck.
-Because the reason is that will may put a lot of doubts in their thought of minds about how you may responding when the things get very much tough or difficult.
+The first step is you need to show them that you are not just coming to work or a job for the purpose of a paycheck.
+Because the reason is that they may put a lot of doubts in their minds about how you may respond when things get very much tough or difficult.
+Best resume writing service providers can craft a high-quality resume tailored to your career goals.

-And so It doesn’t have to be a someone's heartfelt or heartbreaking story about how your grandmother has an illness and so that you may dedicate that your life for finding a cure, etc...
+And so It doesn’t have to be someone's heartfelt or heartbreaking story about how your grandmother has an illness and so that you may dedicate your life to finding a cure, etc. Use professional experiences and professional resume examples to back up your motivation.

-You may say that you are enjoying the meaningful work or job and creating products that can change people’s current and future lives.
-And But only says that this if the company or organizations that you are interviewing with actually may has a product that can change people's lives. and so If they can selling the payroll software, so you don’t tell this.
+You may say that you are enjoying meaningful work or a job and creating products that can change people’s current and future lives.
+And But only says that this if the company or organizations that you are interviewing with actually may have a product that can change people's lives. and so If they can sell the payroll software, so you don’t tell this.

-And another example of this: You Maybe you were an athlete or sportsman in high school and college or universities, and this is what you may be really passionate about that sportsman.
+And another example of this: You may be an athlete or sportsman in high school and college or universities, and this is what you may be really passionate about.
 This is a great and proper explanation for why you’re maybe interviewing at any suitable job relating to athletics or sportsmen and that what motivates you each and every day.
 Although this can be for a suitable job as a personal trainer or teacher, coach, physical therapist, scout, or any other sports-related job, etc...

 Let’s talking about what NOT to do now is,

 Don’t just talk about the importance of money.
 Because Everyone comes to work or job for a paycheck for earnings.
 The interviewer also knows this.
-If they are asking you about that “what motivates you?” in a time of the interview, then they want to hear that something about money.
+If they are asking you about that “what motivates you?” during the interview, then they want to hear something about money.

 If you seem too money-focused in your interviews, it’s probably the reason you can't find a job.
 The only exception is jobs that pay commission, like sales jobs.